After intensive development, we present version 4.10 packed with history tracking, manual measurements, and custom times. (more).

 Impact on Measurement Results

 Websites running on staging environments often have unstable server responses.
-They usually run without cache, without a CDN, sometimes in debug mode.
-The result is a slowdown in all loading speed metrics (TTFB, FCP, LCP).
+Typically, they run without cache, without CDN, sometimes in debug mode.
+The result is a slowdown of all loading speed metrics (TTFB, FCP, LCP).

-According to our measurements, HTTP authentication itself adds approximately 450–500 ms of delay, again affecting loading speed metrics.
+HTTP authentication itself adds approximately 450–500 ms of delay, again impacting loading speed metrics.

-The impact of HTTP authentication can be seen in HAR or Tracy files in the test run details in the Stalled or Request sent phases.
+The impact of HTTP authentication can be seen in HAR files or Tracy in the test run details during phases like Stalled or Request sent.

 How to Measure More Accurately on a Staging Server?